 This parameter allows one to specify commands to be called during the retrieval process.
-This parameter can be set with a command which takes one parameter and any number of such commands may be set (the reported value of this parameter is a list of all commands which have been set).
+This parameter can be set with a command identifier and that command must accept one parameter.
+Any number of such commands may be set (the reported value of this parameter is a list of all commands which have been set).
+Note, when setting the parameter remotely an embedded string will be required to name a command.
 After the set of chunks which match have been determined and their activations are calculated these commands will be called with the list of the chunk names that match the request.
 The first chunk on the list is the one that will be retrieved (if its activation is above the threshold).
 These commands can be used to override the choice of which chunk to retrieve.
 If a command returns a list of a chunk name and a number, then that chunk will be the one placed in the retrieval buffer after that many seconds pass.
 If a command returns a number, then the declarative module will signal a retrieval failure after that many seconds pass.
 If a command returns anything else it is ignored, and the normal retrieval process will occur.
 If more than one command on the list for this parameter returns a value, then none of those values will be used and the default mechanisms will be applied.
-If the parameter is set to nil then all commands are removed from the retrieval-set-hook.
+If the parameter is set to nil then all commands are removed from the retrieval-sethook.
+To remove a specific command from the list set the parameter to the list (:remove id ) where id is the command identifier of the command to be removed.
 A command should only be set once.
-If a specific command is specified more than once as a value for the retrieval-set-hook a warning will be displayed and a value of nil will be returned as the current value.
+If a specific command is specified more than once as a value for the retrieval-set-hook a warning will be displayed.